microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/MS-RDPEGFX_ClientTestDesignSpecification.md

 * RDP Server instructs client to fill the surface with a solid color.

-* RDP Server send a H264 encoded image, using AVC420 mode or AVC444 mode, to the surface.
+* RDP Server send a H264 encoded image, using AVC420 mode, AVC444 mode or AVC444v2 mode, to the surface.

 * RDP Server instructs client to delete created surface